Date of Award:

 Four years of field data revealed that highway mortality at Jordanelle was inversely density-dependent, removed between 5.6% and 17.4% of the population each year, and disproportionately impacted bucks.
 I incorporated this information into 3 competing simulation models in which highway losses operated in a strictly additive, partially compensatory, or strictly compensatory manner.
 The partial compensation model most closely tracked observed population dynamics, suggesting that highway losses were not completely offset by reductions in other mortality sources.
 Highway mortality apparently worsened a population crash initiated by severe winter conditions, and may be slowing the recovery.
 The disproportionate loss of bucks along roads altered sex ratios of simulated populations.
 Mitigative efforts should target road-kill reductions >60% to avoid population declines predicted by the partial compensation model.
 Annual variation in demographic parameters offset the impacts of highway mortality at high population levels.
 At low population levels, however, highway mortality was severe enough to drive declining population trends.

 Lehnert, Mark E., "Mule Deer Highway Mortality in Northeastern Utah: An Analysis of Population-Level Impacts and a New Mitigative System" (1996).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6476.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .